yiisoft/bootstrap5/docs/guide/en/README.md

 - [Dropdown](dropdown.md): Learn how to create and customize interactive dropdown menus with various item types, toggle options.
 - [Modal](modal.md): Learn how to create customizable dialog windows that temporarily block interactions with the main view.
+- [Nav](nav.md): Learn how to create and customize navigation components with different styles, layouts and interactive elements.

 ## How to Use This Guide